The use of the SRA’s digital badge as mandated by the SRA is illegal under data protection law, primarily because of a consent issue.

 Background and implementation

-In November 2018 the Solicitors Regulation Authority announced a new “digital badge”, a “secure clickable logo” which every law firm must implement by 25 November 2019.
+In November 2018 the Solicitors Regulation Authority announced a new “digital badge”, a “secure clickable logo” which every law firm had to implement by 25 November 2019.
 It is described thus:

 “Provided via software which will make sure only regulated firms can display it, the logo will show online visitors that you are regulated and provide them with a link to information on the protections this provides.
 Displaying the logo will help you differentiate yourself from unregulated providers.”